musically-ut/musically-ut.github.io/_posts/2016-05-07-keyboards.md

 **Comments:**

- - Buckling spring keys are the rigidest keys I have experienced
+ - Buckling spring keys are the most rigid keys I have experienced
  - Has inbuilt mouse-controlling pointing stick
  - Full-bodied, has nearly all keys imaginable